bigglesandginger/haproxy-api-monetization-demo/README.md

 sudo docker-compose up -d
 ```

-The application listens on *localhost*.
-Go to http://localhost/auth/ to set up clients in Keycloak.
+The application listens on *localhost* and *keycloak*.
+Go to http://keycloak/ to set up clients in Keycloak.
 Keycloak issues access tokens, which HAProxy validates.